 Of course, if you want to save on cost but still get the sunshine benefit, then the shoulder seasons will be perfect.

 The best time to go to Croatia for parties is summer.
 Specifically, the last three weeks in July light up with travelers looking to get their nightlife on.
 If this sounds like something you’d be interested in, then look up the party scenes in Pag, Hvar, Brac, Dubrovnik, and Split.

 Destinations in northern Croatia experience much more diverse weather than you’ll find on the Adriatic coast.
 The winter months in this region do tend to get some snow while summer is a few degrees cooler than elsewhere in the country.

 If long, sunny days are what you aim for, then the best time to visit Northern Croatia is in the summer.
 If you don’t mind milder days, then the shoulder seasons are great too.

 👉 Pro Tip: Croatia is the perfect road trip destination, but transportation and your Croatia driving itinerary are best figured out ahead of time.
 To stay safe on the road, check out my 10 tips for driving in Croatia!

 The Best Time to Go to Croatia’s National Parks

-Though beautiful year-round, Spring (May-June) is the best time to go to a national park in Croatia.
+Though beautiful year-round, Spring (May-June) is the best time to go to a Croatian national park.
 The snow runoff means that the lakes and waterfalls are at their fullest, and because this is outside of Croatia’s peak tourist season, there will be fewer visitors to contend with.

 While Croatia is home to many beautiful parks, I recommend you experience Plitvice Lakes, Krka, and Mljet national parks.